jwasowicz/productCartManagement/README.md

 A simple Angular-based shopping cart application that allows users to add and remove products while dynamically updating the total price in real-time.
 This project showcases efficient state management and reactive UI updates for a seamless shopping experience.

+## Note

+The project at the moment is not adapted to mobile devices but this will be changed in the future.

 ## Features

 - **Add products:** increase the quantity of products in the cart.